shao-shuai/bike-share-data-engineering/README.md

 ##### trip_data

-The trip dataset includes more columns than we need. columns such as, start_station_name, start_station_longitude, and start_station_latitude would be removed as station dataset already has these information.
+The trip dataset includes more columns than we need.
+Columns such as, start_station_name, start_station_longitude, and start_station_latitude would be removed as station dataset already has these information.
+Only start_station_id and end_station_id are kept.
+We can join trips table and stations table when we need detailed station information.